-The following CPR, health testing, and insurance information must be completed prior to entering the first semester, N200, and updated per the instructions below.
+The following CPR, health clearance, and personal health insurance information must be completed prior to entering the first semester, NRSG 200, and updated per the instructions below.
 Clinical facilities will not allow a student into the facility that has not been medically cleared and have the proper insurance coverage.
 All documents must be uploaded to the Health Tracker by you before the specified expiration dates.
 Failure to do so will result in you not being allowed to attend your clinical courses and you will be dropped from the courses.
-Reentry into the course will be on a space available basis.
+Re-entry into the course will be on a space available basis.
 It is your responsibility to monitor the expiration dates on the tracker.
-RN to BSN students must provide the same documentation as stated above while enrolled in the first nursing class N309.
+RN to BSN students must provide the same documentation as stated above while enrolled in the first nursing class NRSG 309.